dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 <div class="app-container">
   <!-- ... card with welcome message -->

-  <app-task-list *ngIf="authenticated()"></app-task-list>
+  <app-task-list *ngIf="authService.authenticated()"></app-task-list>
 </div>
 {% endhighlight %}

-If we open our application in a browser now, by accessing `http://localhost:4200`, we would see the following screen.
+If we open our application in a browser, by accessing `http://localhost:4200`, we would see the following screen.

 ![Angular material with empty list of tasks](https://cdn.auth0.com/blog/serverless-angular/no-pending-tasks.png)

-We now depend on implementing the last component, `TaskFormComponent`, to allow users to add tasks to their lists.
+Our app's completion now depends on implementing the last component, `TaskFormComponent`, to allow users to add tasks to their lists.

 ### Adding Tasks with Angular

-To enable user to add task, we need to open the `src/app/task-list/task-form/task-form.component.ts` and implement it as follows:
+To enable a user to add tasks, we need to open the `src/app/task-list/task-form/task-form.component.ts` file and implement it as follows:

 ```typescript
 import { Component, EventEmitter, Output } from '@angular/core';